sf-wdi-gaia/intro-ruby-1/04-ruby-rails/rspec-integration-testing-with-capybara/27/README.md

 In rails our views should generally have far more HTML than Ruby.
 That means they should be relatively un-complicated.
 In fact, if you need more logic in your views you should probably be putting it in helpers (or presenters) and writing tests for those.

 So in the end, some developers do not write view specs; instead they rely on integration tests for their simple views.
+Many developers do though.
 It's a choice your team should make together.

 _But, what if I have a lot of javascript on my pages?_